nyvyn/autonomais/README.md

   as the tools can be directly passed to either the `parseWorkflow(config)` or when defining a `GraphNode`.
 * Introduce LangChain FakeLLM to improve testing.
 * It would be great to create a `web-browser` tool that doesn't have too many dependencies.
+* Ability to constrain which nodes are available for conditional nodes to route to.

 ## Technologies Used